The-SamminAter/product-checker/README.md

 # UserRecon Reborn

-### Status: fully functional, 2 checks implemented, 153 planned (this number might fluctuate as I look into them)
+### Status: fully functional, 8 checks implemented, many more planned

 This is a re-write of TheLinuxChoice's UserRecon, which is (mostly) broken.
 This re-write has some extra features, and will (hopefully) be more easy to maintain and add onto.